 Key Facts

-Pfizer's disease-area partnerships have been diverse and focused on different therapeutic areas including oncology, immunology and inflammatory diseases, and rare diseases.
+Pfizer's disease area partnerships have been diverse and focused on different therapeutic areas including oncology, immunology and inflammatory diseases, and rare diseases.

 Science and technological advances are changing our approach to R&D